Keeping warm and well in winter

 The cold winter weather can cause older and vulnerable people to become ill, and in some more extreme cases people die unnecessarily due to the cold.

-If you or the person you care for has a health condition or illness that is made worse by the cold and you struggle to afford to heat your home, the Healthy Homes Project may be able to help on tel: 01629 536919.
+If you or the person you look after have a health condition or illness that is made worse by the cold and you struggle to afford to heat your home, the Healthy Homes Project may be able to help on tel: 01629 536919.
 If they can't help, they'll try to direct you to someone who can.

 Top tips for staying warm